shiltemann/CTF-writeups-public/Hackvent_2022/writeup.md

 HV22{C4lcul8_w1sg^OH|
 ```

-It seems to be getting off by 1 afer the `wis`, but we just increase it by 1 manually to get the right flag (not sure what's gonig on there, maybe a mistake in the challenge? but this was close enough to get us to the answer)
+It seems to be getting off by 1 at the end but we just increase the characters by 1 manually to get the right flag (not sure what's gonig on there, maybe a mistake in the challenge? but this was close enough to get us to the answer)

 ```
-HV22{C4lcul8_w1sh_PI}
+HV22{C4lcul8_w1th_PI}
 ```

 **Flag**

 ```
-HV22{C4lcul8_w1sh_PI}
+HV22{C4lcul8_w1th_PI}
 ```

 ## Day X: Title